solita/solita.github.com/_posts/2021-10-09-software-and-projects-as-systems.md

 An old rule is that not all three should be fixed, but that is a subject for a separate discussion.

-Project itself produces deliveries to meet the project goals.
-Deliveries are groups of specified and approved changes which affect people called stakeholders.
+A project produces deliveries to meet project goals.

+**Deliveries** are groups of specified and approved deliverables which affect people called [stakeholders](#organization-and-stakeholders).
+A project delivery consists of deliverables.
+One deliverable could be for example a software change, new software component, documentation, configuration and so on.
+Semantically speaking you could argue that system view changes and project management view deliverables as synonyms.
+In the other hand, if you prefer, you could differentiate them for example so that: a deliverable is some larger logical entity which brings business value itself and aims to meet a project goal, when a change alone might not yet bring both.

 Changes to the system may have unexpected results if all those are not considered:

 - A project has a very high risk of failing or producing waste if schedule, goals and budget are not clear and agreed by project stakeholders.
 - Evaluation and approval of deliveries is difficult if goals are not clear.
 - For example
-  - Software developers should prioritize work differently when all mandatory goals are already met than if delivery is only halfway ready.
+  - Software developers should prioritize work differently when all mandatory goals are already met when compared to e.g. when delivery is only halfway ready.
   - It is a waste to do technical refactoring if the result won't have a long enough lifespan.
   - Software developers not aware of all stakeholders and user roles cannot reliably evaluate the impacts of changes.